christodoulos/christodoulos.github.io/content/posts/addoptml/unit cube complex/index.md

 ## A Python class for cuboid complexes

 We are now ready to capitalize on our already made classes and assemble a Python class that handles unit cube complexes in 3D space.
-We initialize an instance of CuboidComplex by passing as a parameter an iterable of cuboids, each indexed using its centroid into the instance’s “cubdict” attribute.
+We initialize an instance of CuboidComplex by passing as a parameter an iterable of cuboids, each indexed using its centroid into the instance’s `cubdict` attribute.
 We initialize the triangle and vertex lists that comprise the final complex as empty lists.

 ```python
 class CuboidComplex(object):